galenwinsor/pledge-to-vote/README.md

 # pledge-to-vote

+Built for Jaime Harrison for U.S. Senate.
 Collects data from likely voters and sends to Blue State Digital and NGP VAN.
 Generates a pledge-to-vote graphic, filled in with the user's responses.